Associate of Applied Science in Industrial Process Instrumentation

 Program Student Learning Outcomes

-- Read P & ID drawings and piping isometric drawings.
+- Read P & ID drawings and interpret instrument symbols.

-- Predict the output from a pneumatic or electronic transmitter for a given process input condition.
+- Describe the output from a pneumatic or electronic transmitter for a given process input condition.

-- Predict the effect of changes in gain or integral time on the dynamic behavior of closed-loop control.
+- Describe the effect of changes in gain or integral time on the dynamic behavior of closed-loop control.

 - Describe the techniques for troubleshooting an orifice meter and flow control loop using either electronic or pneumatic equipment.

-- Correctly predict the voltage drops in a series connected current loop or a parallel connected voltage loop.
+- Identify the voltage drops in a series connected current loop or a parallel connected voltage loop.

-- Correctly distinguish between data transmitted by analog signals and data transmitted by digital signals.
+- Distinguish between data transmitted by analog signals and data transmitted by digital signals.